echoprotocol/echo-unity-lib/docs/Connection.md

 }
 ```

-For manage different node, you can use NodeManager.
+For manage different nodes, you can use NodeManager.
 NodeManager.defaultHosts contains default node list.
 Also NodeManager save last connected node and all using nodes at PlayerPrefs.

 ```c#
 public sealed class NodeManager : CustomTools.Singleton.SingletonMonoBehaviour<NodeManager>